Backward stochastic dynamics on a filtered probability space: Global solutions

-In the following theorems we retain the basic assumptions on the coefficients $f_{j}^{i}$ and the terminal values $\xi ^{i}$.

-\begin{theorem} Assume that $L$ satisfies the conditions a), b) and c) listed above.
-Then there exists a pair of processes $(Y,M)$, where $ Y=(Y_{t})_{t\in \lbrack 0,T]}$ is a special semimartingale, and $ M=(M_{t})_{t\in \lbrack 0,T]}$ is a square integrable martingale, which solves the backward equation
+In the following theorems we retain the basic assumptions on the coefficients $f_{j}^{i}$ and the terminal values $\xi^{i}$. \begin{theorem} Assume that $L$ satisfies conditions \textup{(a), (b)} and \textup{(c)} listed above.
+Then there exists a pair of processes $(Y,M)$, where $ Y=(Y_{t})_{t\in[ 0,T]}$ is a special semimartingale, and $ M=(M_{t})_{t\in[ 0,T]}$ is a square integrable martingale, which solves the backward equation

-The solution $Y$ is unique, its martingale correction term $M$ is unique up to a random variable measurable with respect to $\mathcal{F}_{0}$. \end{theorem}
+The solution $Y$ is unique, and its martingale correction term $M$ is unique up to a random variable measurable with respect to $\mathcal{F}_{0}$. \end{theorem}